Top Things to Do in Newport, Rhode Island

 Rochambeau led the French forces against the British at the decisive Battle of Yorktown.

 How to get there: Arrive via America’s Cup and Thames Street.

 Where to Stay in Newport

-Here’s the list of beautiful Newport hotels that I am familiar with and recommend, click on any below to check out their rooms and property!
+Here’s the list of beautiful Newport hotels that I am familiar with and recommend, click on any below to see their availability, their rooms, and reviews:

 - The Brenton Hotel